arc42/quality.arc42.org-site/_pages/40-stakeholder.md

 People who actively _use_ the system.

 ### Management
-Prople who sponsor or pay for
+People who sponsor or pay for
 * development
 * operation
-* testing
-of the system
+* testing of the system

 People who take organizational responsibility for the system and/or its development and operation, who care for financial and other resources.

 ### Domain Expert
-aka _subject matter experts_, people who know or have experience in the business or technical processes or data the system supports or enhances.
+aka _subject-matter experts_, people who know or have experience in the business or technical processes or data the system supports or enhances.

 ### Developer